You don't have to

 In The Rooms

 The addiction world has a lot of jargon.
-Here's what it actually means.
+Here's what it actually means, without the medical speak.

 Detox